TechHutTV/homelab/homeassistant/zigbee/README.md

 ## ZigbeeMQTT and Mosquitto

-For the inital set up I used a [Proxmox Community Helper Script](https://community-scripts.github.io/ProxmoxVE/scripts?id=zigbee2mqtt) to get this going.
+For the initial setup I used a [Proxmox Community Helper Script](https://community-scripts.github.io/ProxmoxVE/scripts?id=zigbee2mqtt) to get this going.
 ```bash
 bash -c "$(wget -qLO - https://github.com/community-scripts/ProxmoxVE/raw/main/ct/zigbee2mqtt.sh)"
 ```
 After running this command I chose the advanced setup to ensure the container is privilaged.
 I also set the IP address as static, but that's optional depending on your network setup.
 This helper script sets up a systemctl background service to automatically start ZigbeeMQTT when the system starts up.
-We are going to make some changes so let's ensure the serivce isn't running.
+We are going to make some changes so let's ensure the service isn't running.
 Login to the console for our new LXC and run the command to stop the service.
 ```bash
 sudo systemctl stop zigbee2mqtt
 ```
 ### Mosquitto MQTT Broker

 For ZigbeeMQTT to be able to communicate with Home Assistant we will set up Mosquitto, a MQTT broker.
-You can set this up as a [Home Assistant addon](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md), it's [own seperate LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=mqtt), or many other deploylemt methods.
+You can set this up as a [Home Assistant addon](https://github.com/home-assistant/addons/blob/master/mosquitto/DOCS.md), its [own separate LXC](https://community-scripts.github.io/ProxmoxVE/scripts?id=mqtt), or many other deployment methods.
 I chose to install this on the same LXC that ZigbeeMQTT is running on.
 Lets install it and make sure it's running.

 ```bash
 sudo apt install -y mosquitto
 systemctl status mosquitto
 ```
-Next we can use the built in passwork creation tool to set our password and encrypt it.
+Next we can use the built in password creation tool to set our password and encrypt it.
 Use the command below replacing _brandon_ with your username of choice.

 ```bash
 mosquitto_passwd -c /etc/mosquitto/passwd brandon
 ```

 You can run ```cat /etc/mosquitto/passwd``` to view the password encryption.
-Now lets ensure our configure is setup use nano to create or edit the file and copy the configuration below.
+Now let's ensure our configuration is set up use nano to create or edit the file and copy the configuration below.

 ```bash
 nano /etc/mosquitto/conf.d/default.conf